wdomski/ARClab/ADC/README.md

 and determines if a button was pushed or not.
 This task should be a periodic one with period equal to 1000 [ms].

+More information about FreeRTOS can be found in [FreeRTOSMastering] and [FreeRTOSManual].

+## Subtask 1

+In this exercise you have to fill out following gaps:
+- include all necessary headers **stdio.h**,
+- start TIM6 in time base mode with interrupts,
+- start ADC1,
+- write code that will read measured data from ADC periodically.

+**In this exercise do not implement FreeRTOS tasks.**

 Below you can see an example of an output:
 ```